-When students are only taught the English language in one form, print writing, they only get one chance to learn and memorize the letters.
-By having to learn cursive as well, it gives students another opportunity to fully comprehend the alphabet.
+When students are taught the English language in only one form, print writing, they get only one chance to learn and memorize the letters.
+By having to learn cursive as well, students get another opportunity to fully comprehend the alphabet.
 Learning cursive also gives students a clearer understanding of how letters are formed, which will improve their print writing as well.